-Health professionals are among the most trusted and respected groups in society.
+Healthcare professionals are among the most trusted and respected groups in society.
 Patients and the general public greatly appreciate what they do, in often challenging circumstances.
-The onus is principally on the health professional to make contact with patients work well (although patients also have some responsibilities - see section 10), and to speak out when there is a risk of harm.
-The following are basic principles underpinning the doctor-patient relationship.
+The onus is principally on the healthcare professional to make contact with patients work well (although patients also have some responsibilities - see section 9), and to speak out when there is a risk of harm.
+The following basic principles underpin the doctor-patient relationship.